nMaax/sanni-website/README.md

 ## Technologies used

-To develop the website where used HTML5, CSS3, JavaScript and Bootstrap5.2; with the help of an HTML template founded on internet by Start Bootstrap
+To develop the website HTML5, CSS3, JavaScript and Bootstrap5.2 where used; with the help of an HTML template founded on internet provided by Start Bootstrap

 ## Copyright and License